- Sort All Books

 Davis W. Houck (Ph.D.
 Pennsylvania State University) is Professor of Communication at Florida State University.

 David E. Dixon (Ph.D.
-University of Notre Dame) is Professor of Political Science at Saint Joseph's College and is chair of the history department there.
+University of Notre Dame) is Professor and Chair of Political Science, California State University, Dominguez Hills.

 More Information Available

 Davis W. Houck

 Books in Series: